 You’ve probably heard that you should be saving money each month.
 It’s one of those things that’s just supposed to be good for you, like eating broccoli or flossing before you go to bed.

 Reasons Why Saving Money is Important

 It can be hard to get motivated to save money just because it’s the “responsible” thing to do.
 But you may see the appeal once you understand the huge advantages that saving offers.
+Here are a few.

-You could finance these big-ticket items with debt, whether through credit cards, loans, or a home equity line of credit.
+You could finance these big-ticket items with debt, whether through high-interest credit cards, loans, or a home equity line of credit.

-If you save up for your dream in advance, you can side-step this issue, which can help save a significant amount of cash in the long run.
+If you save up for your dream in advance, you can side-step debt, which can help save a significant amount of cash in the long run.

 Compound interest means you earn a return not just on the amount you originally put away, but also on the interest that accumulates.

 Over time, that means you can end up with much more than you started with.
 And the earlier you start saving, the more your money grows, since compound interest is able to work its magic over a longer time horizon.